 This committee is charged with reviewing the needs of human trafficking survivors to determine how those needs can be met at the local and state levels.

-2022 Committee Reports
+2021 Committee Reports

 The Victim Services Committee continued work this year on developing and deploying a Listening Tour to learn directly from survivors of human trafficking how best to serve them.
 The Listening Tour will allow members of the Commission a chance to hear, confidentially, from victims and survivors of labor and sex trafficking.
-The goal of the tour is to invite a diverse group of victim and survivor voices to fully inform the committee’s conversation on what services are available, what services are needed and how the delivery of those services can be improved.
+The goal of the tour is to invite a diverse group of victim and survivor voices to fully inform the Committee’s conversation on what services are available, what services are needed and how the delivery of those services can be improved.

-Building on progress from 2021 where the committee received assistance from the Community Technical Assistance Collaborative (CTAC), at the University of Michigan, a community-university partnership that focuses on supporting nonprofits, schools, and governmental organization to build capacity while meeting the educational goals of students.
+The Committee received assistance from the Community Technical Assistance Collaborative (CTAC), at the University of Michigan, a community-university partnership that focuses on supporting nonprofits, schools, and governmental organization to build capacity while meeting the educational goals of students.
 CTAC assisted in the development of some of the support resources needed to conduct the Listening Tour and they will also help to compile a report based on the feedback obtained in the pilot.
 Although the report will protect participant’s confidentiality, it will provide a useful summary and compilation of responses received.